cankush625/DesignPatterns/README.md

-# Design Patterns in Go
+# Design Patterns in Go and Java

 ## Creational Design Pattern